You can't always get what you want: towards user-controlled privacy on Android: Analytics Libraries In The Wild

 The dynamic analysis has been carried out in an Ubuntu 20.04 VM with 32GB of RAM and 16 cores at 3.8 GHz.
 To speed up the evaluation phase, we used three Android emulator instances at a time.
 The analysis lasted 14 days and collected $265770$ unique network requests generated by the AUTs.

 The collected traffic has been inspected to determine if it belongs to an analytics library.
-In detail, we classified all the network traffic according to a list of well-known network hosts connected to analytics libraries (extracted through the Exodus tool).
-To cope with the possible presence of unknown hosts, we further parsed the network requests with a set of keywords (i.e., \textit{device-name}, \textit{device-id}, \textit{device-info}, \textit{event-type}, \textit{event-info}, \textit{event} or \textit{event-name}) that are typically included in the network requests of analytics libraries.
-Finally, any host identified using the above method has been manually inspected to identify false positives.
+In detail, we classified all the network traffic according to a list of well-known network hosts connected to analytics libraries (extracted through the Exodus tool \cite{Exodus_core}).

+Moreover, we proposed a heuristic based on the parsing of the network requests according to a set of keywords (e.g., \textit{device-name}, \textit{device-id}, \textit{device-info}, \textit{event-type}, \textit{event-info}, \textit{event} or \textit{event-name}), to cope with the possible presence of unknown hosts.
+Such keywords are typically included in events generated by analytics libraries \cite{mobhide}.
+If the request contains at least one of them, the heuristic labels the request and keeps track of the new host.
+Finally, any host identified using the heuristic has been manually inspected to detect and remove false positives.

 Figure \ref{fig:cake_app_hosts} details the impact of analytics libraries in terms of contacted hosts (a) and number of network requests (b).
 In particular, among $1482$ unique network hosts, only $653$ (i.e., the $44.07\%$) are related to the normal behavior of the AUTs, while the remaining $829$ (i.e., the $55.93\%$), are connected to an analytic service (Figure \ref{fig:cake_app_hosts}).
 Furthermore, it is worth noticing that over $88.13\%$ of the resulting requests (i.e., $234228$ out of $265770$) are related to analytics services (Figure \ref{fig:cake_packets}), confirming that analytics frameworks have a significant impact on the overall network traffic of apps (\textbf{RQ2}).